navargas/antigraph/README.md

 `/keys/MyNewKey/whitelist/binary/` can be used instead of `/keys/MyNewKey/whitelist/Binary%20Repo/`.

+**Note:** Key metadata is cached for up to 10 minutes.
+The /keys/ interface will always show the most recent data, but changes might not take effect immediately.

 **GET /keys/**
  * Return a list of all named keys that belong to the team
  * example result: